rmaphoh/AutoMorph/README.md

 ### Environment variables
 A few optional environment variables are available for all pipelines:
 - AUTOMORPH_DATA : the directory where the Results are stored.
-If not defined, "Results" subdirectory created in the current directory.
+If not defined, the "Results" subdirectory is created in the current directory.
+If AUTOMORPH_DATA defined outside of source directory (for example, /tmp/AutoMorh ) source directory can be made read-only - for deployment inside of AWS Lambda.
 - NUM_WORKERS : defines a number of workers for the dataloader.
-Default is 8.
+The default is 8.
 If NUM_WORKERS is set to 0, the dataloader will be single-threaded.

 ### Memory/ram error